Tracing Japanese History via

 Jomon Prehistoric Sites in Northern Japan

 This area of northern Japan had rich arborous and aquatic resources, with deciduous broad-leaved forests that featured abundant nut-bearing trees, as well as ideal fishing conditions created by the intersection of warm and cold currents off the coast.
-As such, for more than ten millennium, starting around 15,000 years ago, it was home to sedentary hunter-fisher-gatherer tribes who created pottery.
+As such, for more than ten millennia, starting around 15,000 years ago, it was home to sedentary hunter-fisher-gatherer tribes who created pottery.
 This is a key collection of sites to understand how humans lived before agriculture in Northeast Asia.

 Sacred Island of Okinoshima and Associated Sites in the Munakata Region